 NORTH NEWTON, KAN. – Serving together may be one of the best ways for people to learn to know and appreciate each other.

-So service was an important part of “Bethel Bridge,” a beginning-of-the-year program Bethel College designed to help new students feel at home.
+So service is an important part of “Bethel Bridge,” a beginning-of-the-year program Bethel College has designed to help new students feel at home.

 “We remembered the success of the food packaging we did after the earthquake in Haiti in 2010,” he continued.
 “So we turned to Rick McNary for ideas.”